Never Again (2001 film)

 Never Again is a 2001 American comedy film written and directed by Eric Schaeffer.
 The film stars Jeffrey Tambor, Jill Clayburgh, Caroline Aaron, Bill Duke, Sandy Duncan and Michael McKean.
-The film was released on July 12, 2002, by USA Films.
+After being shown at the 2001 South by Southwest, the film was widely released by USA Films on July 12, 2002.

 Plot

-Comedy takes a ribald yet compassionate look at two lovelorn fifty-something New Yorkers.
+Never Again takes a ribald yet compassionate look at two lovelorn fifty-something New Yorkers.
 Christopher (Jeffrey Tambor) is an exterminator-cum-jazz musician who, after years of one-night stands, begins to question his sexual orientation.
 Grace (Jill Clayburgh) is a divorcee looking to jump-start her life again.
-When a blind date for Grace goes bad, she ducks into a gay bar -- and meets Christopher.
+When a blind date for Grace goes bad, she ducks into a gay bar, where she meets Christopher.
 The circumstances are so wrong that the two are immediately drawn to each other.

+Just one problem, Grace and Christopher fall in love.
+Christopher pulls away from the relationship and breaks Grace’s heart.
+Grace and Christopher go through the motions so that they can discover that they don’t want to be alone and live together happily ever after.
+In the end, Grace plays “the knight in shining armor” to Christopher’s “damsel in distress”.
+The film ends with a happy reunion.